 Fraudulent Tax Emails Are Again Making the Rounds Trying to Steal Your Money and Information

-Don't fall for emails claiming to be coming from the IRS or other government agencies
+Don't fall for fraudulent emails with malware that claim to be coming from the IRS or other state and federal government agencies

-It's not even tax time, but criminals have already started targeting unsuspecting taxpayers with phishing emails and other emails designed to download malware.
-The latest emails appear to be from the Internal Revenue Service (IRS), are signed "Department of Treasure," and have a Microsoft Word document attached that appears at first glance to be a tax transcript.
+It's not even tax time, but criminals have already started targeting unsuspecting taxpayers with phishing emails intended to download malware onto their computers.
+The latest emails appear to be from the Internal Revenue Service (IRS), are signed "Department of Treasure," and have a Microsoft Word document attached that appears to be a tax transcript.
 Don't fall for it.
 The IRS doesn't work this way.